|Nutrition Facts (per serving)|

 Spoon batter into muffin cups, filling about three-quarters full.
 If desired, sprinkle with the cinnamon and sugar mixture.

-Bake in a preheated 375° for 20 to 25 minutes, or until a wooden pick inserted in center comes out clean.
+Bake in a preheated oven for 20 to 25 minutes, or until a wooden pick inserted in the center comes out clean.
 Cool for about 3 minutes in pan then remove to cool completely.
 Makes 12 muffins.